THE FOLLOWING IS THE INITIAL WORKING CONCEPT. SEVERAL ELEMENTS IN THE STORY ARC ARE IN DEVELOPMENT AND MAY CHANGE.

 Turning and turning in the widening gyre.
 The falcon cannot hear the falconer.
 Things fall apart; the centre cannot hold; anarchy is loosed upon the world.
 The blood-dimmed tide is loosed, and everywhere the ceremony of innocence is drowned; The best lack all conviction, while the worst are full of passionate intensity.— William Butler Yeats

-After learning she’s been lied to since birth, Valencia—a historian—is framed for a crime and hunted by the family that murdered her real father and mother.
-She unknowingly holds clues to a treasure hidden for centuries and secrets that can destroy a corrupt business empire and a burgeoning political dynasty.
+After learning she’s been lied to since birth about her family, Valencia—an art historian and art forensics specialist—is framed for her best friend’s murder and a crime she did not commit.
+But, unknowingly, she holds clues to a trove of art hidden for centuries and secrets that can destroy a corrupt business empire and a burgeoning political dynasty.
+To protect those secrets, she’s hunted by the people that killed her family.

 “You want to learn about your family, first I tell you of the peregrine.
-The Latin ‘peregrinus,’ originally meant ‘one from abroad,’ a foreigner, traveler, or pilgrim.
+The Latin ‘peregrinus’ originally meant ‘one from abroad,’ a foreigner, traveler, or pilgrim.
 It’s also the name of a breed of falcon.
 Formidable hunters used for thousands of years to strike lethally with a fist-like clenched talon against game much larger than itself.
-In the late Middle Ages, Western European nobility used peregrines for hunting and considered it: ‘A royal bird, more armed by its courage than its claws.’
+In the late Middle Ages, Western European nobility used peregrines for hunting… they thought it ‘a royal bird, more armed by its courage than its claws.’
 You want to know about your family?
 For centuries they were known as the Peregrines.
 It is your legacy.”

 Valencia wants to refuse it, but she has begun a journey that ultimately takes her around the world, confronting a family as old as her own.
-Only hers lived in honor and truth and helped the persecuted and defenseless.
-The other family thrived on lies and deception, using murder and assassination to increase their wealth and power.
+Hers lived with honor and truth and helped the persecuted and defenseless while the other family thrived on lies and deception, using murder and assassination to increase their wealth and power.

 Valencia is the last in her bloodline; she becomes the Peregrine.

-Research and planning have begun.
+Research and planning continue and writing has begun.
+HARKEN will be available Summer 2021.
+Email Dennis@DennisLowery.com if you’d like to receive an Advance Reader Copy when it’s available.
 The entire story arc is in development for plotting and outlining the first three books in the series.